LoginRadius/engineering-portal/content/list-csharp/index.md

 List<int> lst1 = new List<int>(5);
 Console.WriteLine(lst1.Capacity); // Prints 5
 ```
-2. **Count**- This property tells that how many elements are there is a list
+2. **Count**- This property tells that how many elements are there in a list

 ```c#
 List<int> lst = new List<int>(5);